 Has there been a spate of mysterious disappearances in your workplace, with equipment not accounted for?
-It can be a very unpleasant thought to imagine that someone who works for you could be responsible, but it can often be the only possible cause and then you have to think about how to catch a thief in the workplace.
-Accusing employees of theft is not only unpleasant though.
+It can be a very unpleasant thought to imagine that someone who works for you could be responsible, but it can often be the only possible cause, and then you have to think about how to catch a thief in the workplace.
+Accusing employees of theft is not only unpleasant, though.
 It can also lead to serious problems if you confront someone or take disciplinary action without proper proof.
-As well as causing distrust and a very bad atmosphere in the workplace, it can even lead to legal proceedings taken against you especially if you have the wrong person or you dont have enough evidence to support the accusation.
+As well as causing distrust and a very bad atmosphere in the workplace, it can even lead to legal proceedings taken against you, especially if you have the wrong person or you dont have enough evidence to support the accusation.

 How tech can help you gather proof

-Now for the places where you absolutely shouldnt install surveillance equipment.
-It is perfectly legal for you to monitor your workplace and your employees provided that you have a proper reason for doing so and that you use and store the footage responsibly.
-However, it is illegal to place cameras in any space where your employees have a reasonable expectation of privacy.
+Now for the places where you absolutely shouldn't install surveillance equipment.
+It is perfectly legal for you to monitor your workplace and your employees, provided that you have a proper reason for doing so and that you use and store the footage responsibly.
+However, placing cameras in any space where your employees reasonably expect privacy is illegal.
 This includes bathrooms, changing rooms and anywhere else that could invade a persons privacy.
-If you break this vital rule and are found out, you could be prosecuted and the penalties are not insignificant.
-Itll also destroy any respect and trust you may have built up with your employees.
+If you break this vital rule and are found out, you could be prosecuted, and the penalties are not insignificant.
+It'll also destroy any respect and trust you may have built up with your employees.
 After all, why would any respectable business owner want to film in the bathroom?
-If its a toilet roll thief you have in your midst, youll have to find another way of finding the culprit.
+If it's a toilet roll thief you have in your midst, you'll have to find another way of finding the culprit.

-Wont your employees mind?
+Won't your employees mind?